plutov/slack-stranger-bot/README.md

 ### Slack Stranger Bot

-Meet strangers in your company, explore new people.
+Meet strangers in your Slack Workspace, explore new people.
 Fully anonymous and secure, bot doesn't store any data.

 ### How it works?

- - User opens conversation with Stranger Bot.
+ - User opens a conversation with Stranger Bot.
  - Types `hi`.
- - Stranger Bot finds random active user who doesn't participate currently in Stranger conversation.
+ - Stranger Bot finds random active user who doesn't participate currently in another Stranger conversation.
- - Bot will forward all next messages sent by the user to Stranger Bot to the user.
-Without mentioning who sent this message.
+ - Bot will act as a proxy between two connected users.
+Never mentioning who sends a message.
  - Any user can type `bye` to finish the conversation, and type `hi` again to start a new random one.

 ### Anonymous messages to the channel